mozillascience/studyGroup/lessons/python_packages/lesson.md

 **A demo for how to create a python package from existing code**

-The actual software provides L1, L2, Supremum, and Manhatten metrics and norms for numpy arrays.
+The actual software provides L1, L2, Supremum, and Hamming metrics and norms for numpy arrays.
 ```

 ### Long Description